We grow our own!

 These Interns get basic glacier training, have access to many of the same courses in outdoor skills as the AG Interns, receive basic helicopter training, and spend about 25-35 percent of their time living and working on the glacier at Glacier Camp as the host and “Camp Boss”.

-LT Interns also learn our reservations system, operate our zipline, make great coffee, sell tours and much, much more.
+LT Interns also learn our reservations system, operate our zipline, make great coffee, sell tours, collect and manage our media and much, much more.

 -